 Rab Town Port (to Rijeka and Pag)

-Rab Town Port is located at the end of the promenade in Rab Town and it’s a small port which connects the island with Rijeka.
+Rab Town Port is located at the end of the promenade in Rab Town and it’s a small port that connects the island with Rijeka.
 There are also ferry lines connecting Rab withNovalja and Lun on Pag Island.
 The travel time between Rab and Rijeka is around 1 hour and 45 minutes, between Rab and Novalja 45 minutes and between Rab and Lun 20 minutes.

 |Rab to Rijeka||Rab to Novalja (Pag)||Rab to Lun (Pag)|